The MacMhuirich Bardic Family

 During this period, many old Highland names became Anglicized– sometimes replaced by an English name whose sound faintly resembled that of the Gaelic original.
 The name MacMhuirich began to appear in many forms including MacMureach, MacVurich and MacCurry.
 In the Uists and Benbecula, many of the MacMhuirich clan saw their names changed to MacPherson, MacMillan and even Murray.

-Eventually the majority of MacMhuirichs–one of the earliest constituted clans of the Scottish Highlands– took on the name Currie and other related spellings such as Curry, Currier, and MacCurry.
+Eventually the majority of MacMhuirichs–one of the oldest families of the Scottish Highlands – took on the name Currie and other related spellings such as Curry, Currier, and MacCurry.

-Today, the Currie family continues to play an active role in preserving and promoting their Highland heritage.
+Today, the Currie Learned Kindred continues to play an active role in preserving and promoting their Highland heritage.
 While not bards in the ancient sense, the Clan Currie Society has assumed the mantle, producing programs, events, exhibitions and documentaries which honor Scotland’s rich culture and ancestry.